d12frosted/elpa-mirror/stable-melpa/ayu-theme-readme.txt

+;;; Commentary:
-Ayu-Theme Pack for Emacs with 3 versions: the light, they grey & the dark
+;; Ayu-Theme Pack for Emacs with 3 versions: the light, they grey & the dark